guptadeepak18/DTAME/README.md

-# DTAME
+# DTAME - Decision Trees and Model Evaluation

-Build &amp; DTAME stands for Decision Trees and Model Evaluation Decision Trees and Model Evaluation - This package helps to build & evaluate Classification Models such as CART & Random Forest.
+This package helps to build & evaluate Classification Models such as CART & Random Forest.

 This is the only package which has functions that can help to create, optimize and evaluate the model at a single place and you get a list as an output which can be used further in different functions as input for further analysis.